lune-climate/lune-shipping-csv-tool/README.md

 1. Install Node if you don't have it already: https://nodejs.org/en/
 2. Install lune-shipping-csv-tool globally via running command `npm install -g lune-shipping-csv-tool` in a command-line interpreter
-(typically Terminal on OSX or Command Prompt on Windows)
+(typically Terminal on OSX or Command Prompt on Windows).
+If you get a `EACCES: permission denied` error, prefix the above command with `sudo.`
 3. If the installation was successfully you should be able to run `lune-csv-calculator` in the command-line interpreter although this will result in an error `Please set the LUNE_API_KEY environment variable`